melroy89/RamBam/README.md

 # RamBam

-RamBam is a stress-test for API/web app/website, using massive parallel HTTP requests (Soon: Triggered remotely).
+RamBam is a stress-test/benchmarking tool for HTTP, using massive parallel HTTP requests.
 RamBam is written in C++ and using a [Asio](https://think-async.com/Asio/) (also written in C++).

 ## Demo